Sleep Study Resources and Sleep Disorder Information

 Mass Lung & Allergy Sleep Center Update:

 We are happy to announce the return of in-lab sleep testing in our Worcester Sleep Lab!
 In accordance with CDC safety guidelines, we are requiring all patients who are having aerosolizing procedures (CPAP, BIPAP, ASV Titration studies) to be tested for COVID-19 72 hours prior to their scheduled appointment.
+Patients who are fully vaccinated against COVID-19 do NOT need to be tested prior to any sleep studies.

 We continue to offer Home Sleep Test device pickups from both our Leominster and Worcester offices.